Skip to content

 Default values

-Comprehensive table of all monster (Pokemon) alarm defaults, matching the PHP PoracleWeb defaults:
+Comprehensive table of all monster (Pokemon) alarm defaults, matching the PHP PoracleWeb.NET defaults:

 Field Default Description